awslabs/aws-cloudfront-extensions/docs/repo/check-device-ext/README.en.md

 5. If your PC browser enabled QR code plugin, you will see a menu to **Create QR Code**, here's an example in Chrome on Mac computers.
   ![QR Code](/images/qrcode_browser.png)

+6. Scan the QR code from your mobile phone.

 {{% notice info %}}